quasarframework/quasar/docs/src/pages/quasar-cli-vite/supporting-ts.md

 }
 ```

-See the following sections depending on the features and build modes you are using.
+See the following sections for the features and build modes you are using.

 #### Pinia